albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 3. The folder will have a new txt with name of the model and the job_id as the name of the file
 4. Write each time in the folder of the file the link of the epoch weights and the video
 Time: 2hours
+Done everything but integrating the video

+Video integrated but not tested

+### 25/03
+Now the video is currently integrated to WandB and now it's possible to see how the inference changes through time.

+However, the only one that was running had this new set of 2GPUS and I decided to put a batch size of 512.
+Interestingly, it crashed at the 12th epoch and it didn't show a difference in computation time, it lasted the same as with one GPU.

+Therefore, two new jobs are launched to asses the difference between these configurations of GPUs.
+- `135689` -> lr1e-5-2ly-B128-SISA-2GPUS-woV
+- `135699` -> lr1e-5-2ly-B128-SISA-1GPUS-wV
+By comparing also the one with 1GPU and w/o the video making we will be able to compare the effect of using 2GPUs and making the video

+ROADMAP today:
+4. Add the audio to the video [Done]
+5. Do a code to download the desired weights given the epoch and using the file of the weights and the video --Modify text to json to handle better the SCRATCH directory [Done]

+6. Do the metrics of Hamilton and Harwarth, topkaccuracy
+7. Ablation study:
+- Effect of temperature
+- What if having more temporal size
+- Mix SISA to MISA, at desired steps or at desired epoch

+5. `ModelOutputRetriever`
+- In init check if the dir exists for this model in the cluster
+- Say how many txt files are in the folder
+- if more than one ask the user which one if not use that one
+- Download the txt file to garbage
+- ask the user which epoch
+- Download model

+Due to inefficiency of using txt files for storing the links we are going to use json now we store in the variable args.epoch_data the dictionary and every epoch we are introducing new links i think we don't need to input anything in opts

+Now this thing of the json handler is ready to be tested

+Regarding the experiment of setups GPUs:
+- 2GPUs is taking way more time than usually with one.
+- We should test again only one GPU, just in case the new code despite using video or not it introduces redundancy in computational time.
+Thus we cancel jobs `135689` and `135699`

+Json thing really works, wandb video as well.
+However we should introduce the audio to the the video.
+We should think how to add the audio local path in the validation function

+### 26/03
+`135932`- _lr1e-5-2ly-B128-SISA-1GPUS-wV_ -  yesterday we launched this job to see the time duration of one GPU and with the uploading of the video.
+It seems that the T-epoch is 1300 secs 21 mins aprox.
+What is weird is that 2GPUs added even more computational time wtf.
+Lets launch it again
+`136682` - _lr1e-5-2ly-B128-SISA-1GPUS-woV_
+`136683` - _lr1e-5-2ly-B128-SISA-2GPUS-wV_

+Maybe the way that it's structured doesn't help at all.
+Meaning the following:
+- Given that the model parallelizes only the forwarding of the embeddings and not the creation and the reduction of the similarity matrix [This is what SSL-TIE Originally do]